lm3nitro/Projects/New/Suricata rule development.md

 sudo apt-get install suricata
 ```

-Once Suricata was isntalled, I went ahead and upgraded to ensure everything was up to date:
+Once Suricata was installed, I went ahead and upgraded to ensure everything was up to date:

 ```
 sudo apt-get update